For Rotors Grease is the Word

 Also causal to the accident were the overhaul facility’s failure to follow the helicopter manufacturer’s spider assembly overhaul procedures, which resulted in the assembly leaving the facility with no grease in the bearing, and the mechanic’s failure to complete all of the tasks on the 600-flight-hour/24-month inspection checklist, which led to the lack of grease in the bearing going undetected.

-Aerossurance has previously written these articles that should be of interest:
+Aerossurance has also previously written these articles that should be of interest:

 - Professor James Reason’s 12 Principles of Error Management